Planning 2.0: Improving the Way we Plan Together

 In developing RMPs, we are committed to involving the public and our partners, so together we can build well- informed decisions.
 This helps us better manage public lands and resources consistent with federal law, while seeking consistency with local, tribal and state laws, policies and plans.

-Based on our preliminary internal BLM review, we think it will be possible to make targeted changes to specific areas in our planning regulations and handbook that will allow us to:
+Based on our preliminary internal BLM review, we think it will be possible to make targeted changes to specific areas in our planning regulations and land use planning handbook that will allow us to:

-- Conduct effective planning across landscapes at multiple scales and clearly define the boundaries for different types of decisions.
+- Conduct effective planning across landscapes and at multiple scales.

-- Create a dynamic and durable planning process that is responsive to change, making it more efficient to keep plans current through amendments.
+- Create a more dynamic and efficient planning process that is responsive to change.

 October 1, 2014, Denver, Part 1